-Critical judgment exercised relates primarily to the going concern issue identified in Note 1.
+Critical judgment exercised relates primarily to the application of the going concern basis of preparation.

 The most significant accounts that require estimates as the basis for determining the stated amounts include the recoverability of exploration and evaluation assets, the valuation of share-based compensation and income taxes.